What should your next fitness goal be? Take the quiz.

 Other Symptoms

-Side stitches shouldn’t be accompanied by other symptoms such as dizziness, nausea, trouble breathing, tightness in your chest, or chest pain.
+Side stitches shouldn’t be accompanied by other symptoms such as dizziness, nausea, trouble breathing, or tightness or pain in your chest.
 If you’re experiencing any of these, speak to your doctor or seek immediate medical attention.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.